Ads

 Aircraft Propeller Auxiliary Systems

 Ice formation on a propeller blade, in effect, produces a distorted blade airfoil section that causes a loss in propeller efficiency.
-Generally, ice collects asymmetrically on a propeller blade and produces propeller unbalance and destructive vibration and increases the weight of the blades.
+Generally, ice collects asymmetrically on a propeller blade, producing propeller unbalance, destructive vibration, and increased blade weight.

 Figure 1.
 Typical propeller fluid anti-icing system